hdclark/DICOMautomaton/README.md

       supported)
     - server-client model for off-site/remote installation, can provide cross-platform and low-powered client access
+  - a scripting interface
+    - interactive and integrated editor
+    - can be loaded interactively or processed non-interactively

 `DICOMautomaton` provides a diverse array of functionality, including implementations of the following well-known algorithms and analytical